How To Fix Windows 10 Update Error 0×80096004

 This can be a bit complicated at times, so you have to be a little more careful when doing this.
 How to change firewall settings on your WiFi / Ethernet router will differ from others because there are many different models.
 But, the instructions are not too different for other models.

 Make sure to connect to the router using an Ethernet cable before starting.
 You will also need to know the IP address of the router to access its settings.
 Note that if you make a mistake then you can still reset the router’s settings by pressing and holding a reset button on the router, but it can reset all settings so be careful and make a backup of the settings before you start changing anything.
-You can learn more on how to change firewall settings by clicking this link.
+You can learn more about how to change firewall settings by clicking this link.

 Image: ZoneAlarm via Softonic